Meenakshi-Menon/Agriguard-Rover/README.md

 ## 🚀 Features

-- ✅ Detects common **paddy leaf diseases** with up to **95% accuracy**.
+- ✅ Detects common **paddy leaf diseases** with up to **95% accuracy**
-- 🔍 Uses **image preprocessing with OpenCV** for optimal model input.
+- 🔍 Uses **image preprocessing with OpenCV** for optimal model input
 - 🧠 Experimented with multiple deep learning models:
   - Custom CNN
   - ResNet50
   - Xception
   - ✅ Final Model: **DenseNet121**
-- 📸 Real-time deployment-ready using TensorFlow.
+- 📸 Real-time deployment-ready using TensorFlow
-- 🛠️ Can be integrated with rover hardware for autonomous field inspection.
+- 🛠️ Can be integrated with rover hardware for autonomous field inspection

 ---